 KASH for Nurses: The Currency of Nursing Leadership

-In countries like the USA and the UK, the position of Clinical Nurse Leader is well established (White Paper Australian College of Nursing 2015).
+In countries like the USA and the UK, the position of Clinical Nurse Leader is well established (ACN 2017).
 These positions are filled by nurses who have completed a Masters of Nursing.
 They are experts in their field and possess the leadership skills required to be able to improve patient outcomes by influencing and inspiring others to deliver the best care they can.

 The expectation is that nurses who hold these positions have the skills to lead others.
-While we don’t have Clinical Nurse Leadership positions in Australia yet, Harper states a clinical nurse leader is one “who possesses clinical expertise in a specialty practice area and who uses interpersonal skills to enable nurses and other healthcare providers to deliver quality patient care” (2006).
-As professional nurses, we should still be alert to the importance of leadership skill development.
+While we don’t have Clinical Nurse Leadership positions in Australia yet, we should still be aware of the importance of leadership skill development.

 According to Wong and Cummings (2007), Clinical Nurse Leadership affects the workplace in the following three very important ways:

-Below is Tom Chandler’s KASH model.
-It is intended for use as an indication to why businesses succeed or fail.
-I have adapted the model to relate to leadership success in nursing.
+Below is the KASH model.
+It is intended for use as an indication of why businesses succeed or fail.
+The model has been adapted to relate to leadership success in nursing.
 There are four quadrants that highlight different areas of development:

 This is the sum of everything we learn through both formal and informal education.
 We acquire our knowledge, theoretical and practical, over the span of our career.
 We expend our energy, time and money to learn, internalise and deliver on the things we need to know, to perform our roles with proficiency and expertise.